maljoras/FishTracker/README.md

 Or turn off the display for fastest tracking.
 ~~~~
 >> ft.setDisplay(0)
 >> ft.track()
 ~~~~

-For further analsys the results of the tracking process are saved in the ft.res field which can be obtaioned by
+For further analysis the results of the tracking process are saved in the ft.res field which can be obtained by
 ~~~~
 >> res = ft.getTrackingResults();
 ~~~~